What is Apricot?

 - Human resource management for staff members and contractors

 - Membership management of applications, renewals, activities, and benefits

-Why is Apricot great for small, midsize, and growing nonprofits?
+Why is Apricot great for nonprofits, public-sector agencies, and collaboratives?

-Apricot software is a flexible and customizable database software system.
-There are five core features that make it a great fit for nonprofits of many sizes and across a variety of sectors.
+Apricot software is a flexible and customizable software system.
+There are five core features that make it a great fit for organizations of many sizes and across a variety of sectors.

 1. Form designer

 Every organization is a little different.
 The data you collect is unique.
 Apricot allows unlimited customization of data entry screens so you can capture the data most important to your organization.
 The Apricot form designer is where Apricot administrators design, build, and manage Apricot data entry screens.

 In Apricot, a form is a single data entry screen.
 Like a paper-based form, users complete forms and store those forms in electronic records and folders.
 Apricot is like an electronic filing cabinet.
 Within the filing cabinet, Apricot houses document folders and within those folders it houses documents.
 Apricot uses this folder and document vocabulary for system navigation, making it easy for new users to jump right into the software.

 Database administrators love the form designer because of three features.